JayaBhukta/JayaBhukta/README.md

-- 👋 Hi, I’m @JayaBhukta
+- 👋 Hi, I’m @JayaBhukta,currently I'm in 1st year of BCA
-- 👀 I’m interested in coding and development
+- 👀 I’m a coding enthusiast and passionate about AIML.
-- 🌱 I’m currently learning C
+- 🌱 I’m profficient in C and currently learning python
 - 📫 How to reach me ...
 - linkedin 👉 https://www.linkedin.com/in/jaya-bhukta-a8a34321b